tehsmyers/yaycl/README.md

 conf.clear()  # clears the entire cache
 conf.config.clear() or conf['config'].clear()  # clears the cache only for config.yaml
 ```

+Note that, as in the example above, yaml files loaded by yaycl (currently) must be a mapping type at the top level.
+Files containing more than one yaml document are (currently) unsupported.

 ## Module Impersonation